Frank Reich: Philadelphia Eagles

 On January 20, 2016, Reich was hired as the offensive coordinator for the Philadelphia Eagles He went on to win Super Bowl LII over the New England Patriots with the team in the 2017 season.

 Return to Indianapolis

-On February 11, 2018, he was named the new head coach of the Colts, seven years after he had been fired as wide receivers coach.
+On February 11, 2018, Reich was named the new head coach of the Colts, seven years after he had been fired as wide receivers coach.